iit-DLSLab/simple-robot-identification-isaaclab/README.md

 ## Overwiew

 A joint calibration routine for IsaacLab and Mujoco, to estimate motor parameters.
-It provides scripts for data collection on the real robot (the robot should be in the air with the base fixed).
+It provides scripts for data collection on the real robot (the robot should be in the air with the base fixed if a quadruped, or on a table if a manipulator).
 This repo interfaces directly with [Pace](https://github.com/leggedrobotics/pace-sim2real) and the new [sys-id functionality](https://github.com/google-deepmind/mujoco/blob/main/python/mujoco/sysid/README.md) of Mujoco.